1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Mir Nasir Khan and the Amirs of Hyderabad led the Talpur army at Miani.

-56. The approximate strength of British troops at the Battle of Miani was:
+56. The approximate strength of British troops at the Battle of Miani was__________.

 A) 2,800